 In these instances, you can’t help but ask: can I claim workers compensation for stress?

-Workers Compensation for Mental Disorders
+Workers Comp for Mental Health Issues

 In Florida, the statutes state that: